AvaPL/avapl.github.io/_posts/2025-09-30-a-few-testing-anti-patterns.md

 // AND a notification service
 val notificationService = new NotificationService(emailClient, pushNotificationService)

-// AND userId, title, and message val userId = UUID.fromString("00000000-0000-0000-0000-000000000001") val title = "Test title" val message = "Test message"
+// AND user ID, notification title, and notification message val userId = UUID.fromString("00000000-0000-0000-0000-000000000001") val title = "Test title" val message = "Test message"

-// WHEN NotificationService#send is called
-notificationService.send(userId, title, message)
+// WHEN a notification is sent notificationService.send(userId, title, message)

-// THEN the EmailClient#send and PushNotificationService#send are called once each assert((emailClient.send _).times == 1)
+// THEN an email and a push notification are sent assert((emailClient.send _).times == 1)
 assert((pushNotificationService.send _).times == 1)
 ```